 Nested Loops and Alignment

-This simple program prints 10 multipliers of number 6 in a single line.
+This simple program prints 10 multiples of number 6 in a single line.
 It then advances to the next line.

-This program prints multipliers of numbers 6, 7 and 8.
-Each multiplier is in its own line.
+This program prints multiples of numbers 6, 7 and 8.
+Each multiple is in its own line.

 Why not print the whole multiplication table?

-A for loop can be used to repeat the piece of code that prints a single line of multipliers.
+A for loop can be used to repeat the piece of code that prints a single line of multiples.